Can You Take Collagen with Coffee?

 How does coffee affect collagen?

 Now, we hear you ask, what about Absolute Collagen and coffee?
-So, let us tell you why Absolute Collagen and coffee is good for your skin.

-In actuality, the benefits of coffee are quite similar to the benefits of collagen.
+In actuality, the benefits of coffee for skin are quite similar to the benefits of collagen.
 They can both help skin appear brighter, help the skin stay protected from pollutants, and they both help the visibility of fine lines and wrinkles too.

 So, can I take collagen and coffee together?